SITOorg/yonocosm/README.md

 # yonocosm
-Non-branching Yono-like art construct where each new "level" splits and previous one.

-A work-in-progress viewer for an art project in which each new piece acts as a bridge between the upper, lower, left, and right halves of the piece that came before it -- creating a kind of automatic rippling tessellation.
+Non-branching Yono-like art construct where each new "level" bridges the gap between both the top, bottom, left, and right halves of the previous "level".
+This ends up creating an automatic rippling tessellation.

 Test it at <a href="https://sitoorg.github.io/yonocosm/test.html">https://sitoorg.github.io/yonocosm/test.html</a>.